Cape Charles, Virginia: A Dog-Friendly Coastal Town

 A gravel road through farmland on the Eastern Shore.

-On the return drive, we passed through Eastville, an area layered with history that feels quietly present rather than curated.
-This part of the Eastern Shore traces back to some of the earliest colonial settlements in the country, and you sense it less through markers and more through the land itself.
+On the return drive, we passed through Eastville — an area layered with early colonial history that feels quietly present rather than curated.

 Evenings by the Water